johnathancampana/johnathancampana.github.io/README.md

 ### Updating Bio/About Section

 Edit `src/content/about.md` directly.
+For production builds, also ensure the file exists in `public/src/content/about.md` (files are automatically copied during setup).
 Changes will appear immediately in development and after rebuilding for production.

 ### Adding Projects